Masala baked beans on toast is a fun twist on a much-loved British dish, it features Indian spices & flavours, with a good kick of chilli.

 - Whilst the beans are heating through, toast the bread to your liking and ghee or butter it generously.

-- Serve garnished with lots of fresh coriander.
+- Serve the beans over the toast with a generous sprinkle of fresh coriander.